 Another point is the speed of access, so ideally the ticket page should load very fast.
 Any time wasted on a page loading is productive time lost in my day.
 Textual information could be loaded before assets or any other heavy files.
 Just make it fast!

 Knowing what to work on should be easy for any contributor.
-Actually, maybe Asana nailed this one with its section “My To-do”, where you can see all that is assigned to you, and you can even reorder the way you want (without unnecessarily notifying your team).
+Actually, maybe Asana nailed this one with its “My To-do” section, where you can see all that is assigned to you, and you can even reorder the way you want (without unnecessarily notifying your team).
 This is great for personal productivity.

 I’ve been talking to a lot of managers lately.
 And a lot of organizations are using spreadsheets on top of their project management tools because they don’t have easy access to a high-level picture.
 Indeed, current tools are limited in terms of parent-child relationship.
-At best, you have 3 levels with epics / stories / sub-tasks.
-Being able to have a full tree with unlimited levels and ability to have visibility at any level would help tremendously.
+At best, you have three levels with epics, stories, and sub-tasks.
+Being able to have a full tree with unlimited levels as well as the ability to have visibility at any level would help tremendously.

 Sure, there are other details that come to mind too.
 For instance, our scheduled work is during the day, but there are also times when we work during the night.
 So having the option of a dark mode that is easier on tired eyes could be interesting.
 Developers are very proficient with keyboard shortcuts.
-So that’s important too, anything that can enable us to do the things we want to do in a faster way adds value.
-Same for command lines.
+So that’s important, too.
+Anything that can enable us to do the things we want to do in a faster way adds value.
+The same goes for command lines.
 I’m sure you have other ideas like this.
 I would actually be interested to see them, so please add them in comments.

-Actually, you can see what is most important to teams.
-Jira seems to be the clear leader among engineering teams.
-And it is the best at customizing to your workflows, along with other tools integration.
+Jira seems to be the clear leader among engineering teams, and it is the best at customizing your workflows, along with other tools integration.
 Those two points — customization and integration — are very important to engineering teams.